DPB – Plant Biology

 Location: Stanford, CA

-The position is based in Dr. Adrien Burlacot’s lab and will involve collaboration with all lab members as well as researchers at the Biosphere, Science, and Engineering Division, offering excellent opportunities for joint mentoring and career development.
+The position is based in Dr. Adrien Burlacot’s lab and will involve collaboration with all lab members and researchers at the Biosphere, Science, and Engineering Division, offering excellent opportunities for joint mentoring and career development.
+Members of the Burlacot lab are all supported in their career development, and you will be mentored regularly in this aspect.
+The position is fully funded and comes with competitive benefits, including healthcare support.

 Position Duties